lastralab/Statistics/README.md

 - <a href="https://pypi.python.org/pypi/matplotlib/2.0.2" target="_blank">matplotlib</a>

 Then make sure that the data you want to analyze is in the same folder of the script.
-When you run the program, you'll see a set of easy instructions to follow.
+When you run the program, you'll see a set of easy instructions to follow:

+-- Make sure that the .txt file is in the same folder of this script, otherwise it won't be found.
+-- To start, enter the name of the file without "quotes" and ending with .txt (example: scores.txt).
+-- Later, when you are done selecting values for sample distribution, type "ya", hit Return and the program will finish nicely.

 You'll get:

 - **N**